Ladybug Facts for Kids (Spots, Life Cycle, and Good Luck!)

 Ladybugs in Your Backyard

-Ladybugs Are Garden Helpers
+Ladybugs Are "Good Luck" Garden Helpers

 Have you ever spotted a bright red ladybug perched on a leaf or flower?
 These tiny beetles aren’t just fun to find—they’re also some of the best helpers a backyard can have!

-Spotting Ladybugs
+Spotting Ladybugs and their Spots

 If you want to find ladybugs, check your flowers, vegetable plants, and shrubs.
 Look closely—ladybugs like to stay where food is easy to find.
 They’re also fans of warm, sunny spots, so sunny corners of your yard are great places to look.